msprev/PhiMiSci-representation-SI/README.md

 ## News

-- SI is publicly launched on
+- 7 June 2024: SI is publicly launched and CFP annouced

 ## Info